aurowallet/auro-wallet-browser-extension/README.md

-# Auro Wallet-extension
+# Auro Wallet Browser Extension

 Mina Protocol browser extension wallet.

-### Introduction
+## Introduction

-Auro Wallet provide one-stop management for mina assets, convenient staking, and the private key is self-owned.

-Auro Wallet is aiming to provide a more convenient entrance of the mina network.
+Auro Wallet provide one-stop management for MINA assets, convenient staking, and the private key is self-owned.
+Auro Wallet is aiming to provide a more convenient entrance of the Mina protocol.

 - Friendly UI.
 - Secure local accounts storage.
 - Intuitive Assets management.
 - Simplified staking.
-- Available for Chrome.
+- Available for Chrome&Firefox.

 ## Architecture
 [![Architecture Diagram](./docs/auro-extension-wallet.png)][1]

-### Building
+## Building

-#### Dependencies
+### Dependencies

 - `react 17.x.x`
 - `npm 6.x.x`
 - `node v10.18.x`

-## Build
+### Build
 Auro Wallet extension repo uses git-secret to encrypt the endpoints and the api keys.
 So, you can't build this without creating your own config file.
 You should create your own `config.js` file in the folder.
 Refer to the `config.example.js` sample file to create your own configuration.

 Dev